-Order the 2015 Bound Edition of the Newberg Report.
+Pre-Order the 2018 Bound Edition of the Newberg Report.

-We are now taking orders for the 2015 Bound Edition of the Newberg Report, my 16th annual book on the Texas Rangers.
-It’s nearly 200 pages commemorating the 2014 season and the significant events after season’s end designed to reshape the club’s immediate future, all chronicled in the book in daily, exhaustive, emotional detail.
+The 2018 Bound Edition of the Newberg Report is my 19th annual book on the Texas Rangers.
+It’s over 200 pages commemorating the story of the fascinating 2017 Rangers season, all chronicled in the book in daily, exhaustive, emotional detail.
 For any Rangers fan, this book will be one to look back on for years and years.

-The 2015 Bound Edition, with forewords written by Rangers Director of Pro Scouting Josh Boyd and Rangers Field Reporter Emily Jones, not only looks back on 2014 but also serves as a primer on what you can expect from this organization for years to come.
+The 2018 Bound Edition, with forewords written by Rangers Assistant GM Mike Daly and Rangers beat writer Levi Weaver, not only looks back on 2017 but also serves as a primer on what you can expect from this organization for years to come.
 Nowhere can you find more information and analysis on the players that the Rangers are developing as future members of the major league team and, in some scenarios, as ammunition for trades that could dramatically alter the roster this off-season.

 More than 3,000 of you on this mailing list are past customers of the Bound Edition, but for those of you who are relatively new to the Newberg Report, here is what you can expect from the book:

-Not just a complete record of the Rangers’ season, the book includes a feature section comprised of an entire section of new material that won’t ever appear on the website or in any e-mail deliveries.
-Included in that section are rankings and analysis of more than 70 Rangers prospects throughout the club’s highly ranked farm system, making the Bound Edition a primer on the players who should help keep this organization in contention for years to come.
-There’s also the annual “40-Man Roster Conundrum” chapter, breaking down the organization’s decisions headed toward the Rule 5 Draft, which this year stands to be as critical as any for Texas in recent memory, as the club could very well suffer losses in the draft due to an overcrowded roster and a large number of legitimate prospects whose service time makes them draft-eligible.
+Not just a complete record of the Rangers’ season, the book includes a feature section comprised of an entire section of new material that won’t ever appear online.
+Included in that section are rankings and analysis of more than 70 Rangers prospects throughout the club’s quickly improving farm system, making the Bound Edition a primer on the players who should help keep this organization in contention for years to come.
+There’s also the annual “40-Man Roster Conundrum” chapter, breaking down the organization’s decisions headed toward the Rule 5 Draft, an important procedural opportunity each December to add talent and make sure it isn't lost.

-The photographs that appear on the glossy front and back covers (both shown above) feature some of the organization’s top young players.
-As always, the covers are perfect for autographs.
+The photographs that appear on the glossy front and back covers and inside the book, as always, feature not only the club’s big leagues stars but also a number of the Rangers' top young big leaguers and prospects, and are perfect for autographs.

 I also have all the previous editions of the Bound Edition for sale.
 The price breakdown is as follows:

-• Buy two or more copies of the 2015 Bound Edition, and I’ll throw in a free copy of last year’s eEdition.
+• Buy two or more copies of the 2018 Bound Edition, and I’ll throw in a free copy of both the 2016 and 2017 e-Editions

 You can also order by check or money order, payable to “Jamey Newberg,” at: